pegi3s/auto-p2docking-docs/source/modules_1_ligand_selection.rst

 - evoppi_q_level specifies the interaction level (which is the degree of distance (up to a maximum of three) to retrieve transitive interactions).

 - evoppi_q_intdb indicates the name of the interactome databases to be analyzed.
 The full list of available databases can be found in the evoppi_querier_options section.
-If more than one database is to be analyzed, their names must be separated by semicolons (for instance, "BioGRID; HIPPIE; Mentha; Mint;Pina2". * means all databases.
+If more than one database is to be analyzed, their names must be separated by semicolons (for instance, "BioGRID; HIPPIE; Mentha; Mint;Pina2"). * means all databases.

-- evoppi_q_intmod= indicate the name of the Modifiers interactome databases to be analysed.
-The names of the Modifiers interactomes for the evoppi_q_int.* parameters can be obtained with the following
+- evoppi_q_intmod indicates the name of the Modifiers interactome databases to be analysed.
+The full list of available databases can be found in the evoppi_querier_options section.
+If more than one database is to be analyzed, their names must be separated by semicolons. * means all databases.

-command: docker run --rm pegi3s/evoppi-querier list_interactomes --
-species <species> -dt interactome.
-In the example provided is: "Homo sapiens (Modifiers_22)"
-- evoppi_q_intpolyq= indicate the name of the PolyQ interactome databases to be analyzed.
-The names of the PolyQ interactomes for the evoppi_q_int.* parameters can be obtained with the following command: docker run --rm pegi3s/evoppi-querier list_interactomes --species
+- evoppi_q_intpolyq indicates the name of the PolyQ interactome databases to be analyzed.
+The full list of available databases can be found in the evoppi_querier_options section.
+If more than one database is to be analyzed, their names must be separated by semicolons. * means all databases.

-<species> -dt interactome.
-In the example provided is: "Homo sapiens
-(PolyQ_22)"
-- evoppi_q_preddb= indicate the name of the predictomes (predict interactome) databases to be analyzed.
-The names of the predictomes for the evoppi_q_pred.* parameters can be obtained with the following
+- evoppi_q_preddb indicates the name of the predictomes (predict interactome) databases to be analyzed.
+The full list of available databases can be found in the evoppi_querier_options section.
+If more than one database is to be analyzed, their names must be separated by semicolons. * means all databases.

-command: docker run --rm pegi3s/evoppi-querier list_interactomes --
-species <Species> -dt predictome.
-In the example provided is: "Based on Drosophila melanogaster BioGRID (DIOPT); Based on Drosophila melanogaster BioGRID (ENSEMBL)"
-- evoppi_q_predmod= indicate the name of the Modifiers predictomes databases to be analyzed.
-The names of the predictomes for the evoppi_q_pred.* parameters can be obtained with the following
+- evoppi_q_predmod= indicates the name of the Modifiers predictomes databases to be analyzed.
+The full list of available databases can be found in the evoppi_querier_options section.
+If more than one database is to be analyzed, their names must be separated by semicolons. * means all databases.
-command: docker run --rm pegi3s/evoppi-querier list_interactomes --
-species <Species> -dt predictome.
-In the example provided is: "*" (select all available options)

 - evoppi_q_predpolyq= indicate the name of the PolyQ predictomes databases to be analyzed.
 The names of the predictomes for the evoppi_q_pred.* parameters can be obtained with the following